mindsandthings/Obsidian_Repo/1. Projects/Kraken/Kraken revision notes Sep 2022.md

+How does Lily select the location for the harvester worm tunnel portal?
+Can you get the next stop's location from the quarry?
+If so, why wouldn't B have that already?
+Also, where the hell is the kid ghost girl's tour appearance?
+Need to write that in.

 When does B tell Aimee she's goign to tell Chrys?
 Before the fight?
 After the fight?
 On the way out?
 This is also the point that B learns that Chrys tried to intimidate her.